 How long does DBT for teens usually take?

-The length of DBT varies, but many programs run for several months to allow teens time to learn skills, practice them, and create lasting change.
+The length of DBT teens varies, but many programs run for several months to allow teens time to learn skills, practice them, and create lasting change.
 The timeline depends on the teen’s needs and progress.

 Do parents have to participate in DBT?